-Receptors for steroid hormones (estrogens, androgens and progesterone) are broadly expressed and regulate gene transcription in target cells.
-Our lab studies how these pathways operate in immune cells, particularly how they contribute to the balance between immune homeostasis and chronic inflammation & autoimmunity.
-Particular areas of interest include mucosal tissues (i.e. intestinal mucosa) and maternal-fetal interface tissues (decidua).
+I am an immunologist focused on how endocrine signaling contributes to immune responses.
+Receptors for steroid hormones (estrogens, androgens, and progesterone) are broadly expressed and regulate gene transcription in target cells.
+We study how these pathways operate in immune cells, particularly how they contribute to the balance between immune homeostasis and chronic inflammation & autoimmunity.
+Particular areas of interest include mucosal tissues (i.e., intestinal mucosa) and maternal-fetal interface tissues (decidua).
 Our approach utilizes both preclinical mouse models and primary human cells/tissues.

 My lab is focused on the cellular and molecular regulation of mucosal immune responses.
 I have a particular interest in the non-classical roles of steroid sex hormones (i.e. estrogens, progestins, and androgens) in modulating adaptive and innate immune responses.
 Signaling via steroid hormones is a critical mechanism of transcriptional regulation in target cells and contributes to homeostatic immune regulation, as well as sexual dimorphism in immune responses.